 There is greater unmet need for hormone-sensitive metastatic prostate cancer than for hormone-resistant non-metastatic cancer

 Until recently, treatment for hormone-relapsed non-metastatic prostate cancer involved continuing androgen deprivation therapy (ADT), even though the cancer may no longer respond to it.
-However, since NICE recommended darolutamide, there is no longer an unmet need for a new oral treatment at this stage in the pathway (see section 3.4).
+However, since NICE recommended darolutamide, there is no longer an unmet need for a new oral treatment at this stage in the pathway (see section Error!
+Reference source not found.).
 But another option would add choice and value for patients and their clinicians.
 Treatment for hormone-sensitive metastatic prostate cancer includes ADT or chemotherapy (docetaxel).
 People cannot progress from hormone-relapsed non-metastatic disease to hormone-sensitive metastatic disease, or vice versa.
 So taking apalutamide for 1 indication would not affect the other indication and people would not have to choose when to take apalutamide.
 A clinical expert explained that people do not need to have a corticosteroid with apalutamide, unlike with some of the other available treatments, so would likely have fewer adverse effects.
 The committee concluded that although people would value another treatment option at this stage in the pathway, there is greater unmet need for an oral treatment for hormone-sensitive metastatic disease.

 Clinical management of hormone-relapsed non-metastatic disease